 At SoundGuys, we perform objective tests to measure things like frequency response, isolation, microphone quality, and more.
 We use a standardized setup to test the microphone quality of products with pre-recorded phrases from a calibrated artificial mouth in our test chamber.
 This allows us to present standardized microphone samples to you so you can judge the quality of various products and compare them across the board.
 After we collect all of this data, we then score each product through a variety of objective and subjective measures.

 How we choose the best lavalier microphones

-Our team confers with one another regarding the best products for a given category and we present our list to you.
+Our team confers with one another regarding the best products for a given category, and we present our list to you.
 It’s not over after we hit “publish,” though.
-We treat every article as a living document that we update as new and worthy products come out.
-We will continuously update this list as new lavalier microphones are released, and as we put more microphones through our comprehensive testing process.
+We treat every article as a living document we update as new and worthy products emerge.
+We will continuously update this list as new lavalier microphones are released and as we put more microphones through our comprehensive testing process.

 Why you should trust SoundGuys

-Most lavalier microphones come with a clip, which is used to clip the microphone to either a tie or shirt.
+Most lavalier microphones come with a clip to secure the microphone to either a tie or shirt.
 You can also tape the cable directly to your skin or clothing.
-You’ll want to try to prevent the cable from moving around as much as possible while recording.
-To prevent added noise from the cable tugging, try taping the microphone to multiple spots on your subject, or try looping the cable into a knot by the microphone.
+You’ll want to prevent the cable from moving around as much as possible while recording.
+To prevent added noise from the cable tugging, try taping the microphone to multiple spots on your subject or looping the cable into a knot by the microphone.